kishoreabc/multimodal-capstone/README.md

 ## 📖 Usage

 1.  **Text Search**: Enter a description (e.g., "gold necklace with ruby") in the search bar and press enter.
-2.  **Image Search**: Click the camera icon or drag & drop an image to search for similar jewelry.
+2.  **Image Search**: Click the camera icon or drag & drop an image to search for similar fashion.
 3.  **OCR Search**: Switch to the OCR tab to upload an image with text (e.g., a handwritten tag) to search based on the text.
 4.  **Reranking**: Toggle the "Use Reranking" switch to improve result accuracy (may be slower).